-CAT is almost exactly the same as the BASIC command CAT, the main advantage for disc users is that the drive to be catalogued may be specified, allowing the cataloguing of drive B without altering the default drive.
-The drive may be specified as "A" or "B", or as 0 or 1.
+CAT is almost exactly the same as the BASIC command CAT.
+The main advantage for disc users is that the drive to be catalogued may be specified, allowing the cataloguing of drive B without altering the default drive.

-Note:CAT will use the AMSDOS commands A and B as necessary to select the required drive, and afterwards restore previous setting.
+Note: CAT will use the AMSDOS commands A and B as necessary to select the required drive, and afterwards restore the previous setting.
 Thus if the currently selected drive has no disc in it an error will occur, in this case press C to cancel and note that the default drive will have changed.

-- 1. |CAT Catalogue current drive - 2. |CAT,1 Catalogue drive B
+1. |CAT Catalogue current drive 2. |CAT,"B" Catalogue drive B